Yammer admin key concepts

 Q: What are the limitations of Yammer (number of users, networks, documents, storage, access, and so on)?

 A: Yammer is designed as a SaaS, multi-tenant environment with scale in mind.
 The only limit is file size.
-An individual file cannot be larger than 5 GB in Yammer Enterprise or100 MB in Yammer Basic.)
+An individual file can't be larger than 5 GB in Yammer Enterprise or100 MB in Yammer Basic.)
 Both versions support unlimited users, unlimited files, unlimited external networks, and unlimited document types.

 Q: What file types can be uploaded to Yammer?

 A: By default, there are no restrictions on the file types that can be uploaded.
 A Yammer Enterprise network admin can go to Settings > Network Admin > Configuration to change this.
 The Yammer network admin can restrict file uploads and allow only photo and video file types to Yammer.
-In the case of a network that allows only photo and video file types, we make our best effort to enforce this restriction by checking the file extension and some of the files' metadata, but do not guarantee that users cannot bypass this restriction.
+In the case of a network that allows only photo and video file types, we make our best effort to enforce this restriction by checking the file extension and some of the files' metadata, but do not guarantee that users can't bypass this restriction.

 Q: Why am I seeing different features, colors, or a different layout than my colleagues?